software-mansion-labs/webgpu-workshop/src/lessons/1_3DDisplay/README.md

 ### Monkey model

 Task: Use `steps/web/boilerplate_monkey.ts` file as a starting point.
-The scene and light is already set up.
-You need to load a monkey model and add it to the scene.
+The scene and lighting is already set up.
+You need to load the monkey model and add it to the scene.
 The model is in the `utils/model` folder.
 You can use the `BufferGeometryLoader` to load the model.

 Result:
 <video src="https://github.com/user-attachments/assets/b2fe14de-76f0-4720-9c14-9d32cdba37cc